battlecode/battlecode-server-2017/specs.md

 ### Timing

 Each robot is allowed a certain amount of computation each round.
 Computation is measured in terms of Java bytecodes, the atomic instructions of compiled Java code.
 Individual bytecodes are simple instructions such as "subtract" or "get field", and a single line of code generally contains several bytecodes.
-(For details see http://en.wikipedia.org/wiki/Java_bytecode) Each round, every player runs a number of bytecodes determined by `GameConstants.BYTECODE_LIMIT`.
+(For details see http://en.wikipedia.org/wiki/Java_bytecode) Each round, every player runs a number of bytecodes determined by the robot's individual properties.
 When a robot hits the bytecode limit, its computation is paused while other robots get to do their computation for the same round or the next round.
 On the next round, the robot's computation is resumed exactly where it left off.
 Thus, to the robot's code, the round change is invisible.
 Nothing will jump out and shout at the robot when a round ends.

 ### Monitoring